-Higher Education Horizons 2026 brings together educators, researchers, learning designers, and institutional leaders from across the Asia-Pacific to explore The Human Edge – what humans bring to learning that matters most, and how we build education systems that amplify it.
+Higher Education Horizons 2026 brings together educators, researchers, learning designers, institutional leaders, and industry partners from across the Asia-Pacific to explore The Human Edge and how we can design learning experiences that amplify human potential in an AI-enabled world.

 Tim Fawns — Associate Professor (Education Focused), Monash Education Academy, Monash University